 Our website is an active space managed by online editor Megan Anderson and designed by Jacqui Hagen.
 With an emphasis on the large community of Going Down Swinging writers, new work is published weekly.
 These are sourced from pitches, submissions, commissions, and collaborations with other publications around the world.

-All of our work is supported by our general manager, Joanna Gould, and our close-knit team of staff, volunteers and interns.
+All of our work is supported by our general manager, Kirk Marshall, and our close-knit team of staff, volunteers and interns.